 Although Alaibe became a symbolic condensation of the opposition at that time, his ambivalence and keen interest in the supply side of politics made him suspect by some of his followers.
-Even though he basked under the glow of techno-political dexterity, all that is now history.
+Even though he basked under the glow of techno-political dexterity, which is now part of history.
 One thing even Alaibe himself will not shy away from is the fact that whatever fame, money and popularity he garnered for the past ten years or so redound to the effort of the PDP.
-It was the PDP that made him and not vice-versa, so when did he realize that the PDP is a woe-be gone Party.

 He resigned from that appointment and joined the Labour Party to contest against the incumbent Governor Chief Timipre Sylva who, like President Goodluck Jonathan is a candidate of the PDP.
-Here again, Alaibe and the Labour Party made three grievous mistakes again.
+Here again, Alaibe and the Labour Party has made three grievous mistakes again.
 First he has demonstrated that his personal interest is over and above the people he hopes to govern.
 If it were not so he would have remained in PDP at least, to join other well meaning Ijaw people to support the Presidential bid of Goodluck Jonathan.
 But now the explanation is getting skewed by the day.
-Alaibe's political strategy is fast minimizing his imaginary colossal stature to the level of a political dwarf.
-My prayer is that he should not be reduced to the stature the bulldozer of Rivers State politics who joined the opposition anytime there was need for settlement.
-In politics, no one remains relevant at all times.
+Alaibe’s politic strategy is fast minimizing his imaginary colossal stature.
+My prayer is that he should be reduced to the stature the bulldozer of Rivers State politics who joined the opposition anytime there was need for settlement.

-Mr. Timi Alaibe agrees that he has served and transformed himself into a Naira heavy weight, why is he now disloyal to the PDP?
+Mr. Timi Alaibe agrees that he has served and enriched himself into a Naira heavy weight, why is he now disloyal to the PDP?
 Three conclusions could be drawn here.
-First, Timi Alaibe's life ambition is the ruination of Bayelsa State through a subtle pretension and posturing as a messiah.
+First, Timi Alaibe’s life ambition is the ruination of Bayelsa State through a subtle pretension and posturing as a messiah.
 Sadly, he never demonstrated this messianic feat when he was in NDDC and when he superintended over the Amnesty Programme.
 The second deduction is that he has a winner-take-all mentality and would possibly take everything if given the chance so to do.
 Finally, although Timi Alaibe can be said to have invested in the politics of Bayelsa State, he has no genuine love for Bayelsa State let alone Ijaw people elsewhere.
-He never empowered the Ijaws in NDDC or the Niger Deltans for that matter.
-On the contrary, he orchestrated a plan that culminated in the travails of Chief DSP Alamieyeseigha, opposed to the Ministerial ambition of Chief Godsday Orubebe.
-The trend of destroying Ijaws has been his trademark.
-The spiritual implication is that of he may always see the Promised Land without entering it or what I may call the “Moses Complex”.
+He never empowered the Ijaws in NDDC, orchestrated a plan that culminated in the travails of Chief DSP Alamieyeseigha, opposed to the Ministerial ambition of Chief Godsday Orubebe.
+The trend of destroying Ijaws has been his trademark – the spiritual implication that of seeing the Promised Land without entering it or what I may call the “Moses Complex”.

 He claims he holds Mr. President in such high esteem but his body language speaks otherwise.
 Even when Mr. President was Governor, Alaibe sponsored wicked propaganda against him.
 He and another politician plotted his impeachment twice.
 This is the mark of loyalty he demonstrated to his kinsman.
 It is therefore ridiculous that Alaibe could assert “Alaibe is seen as the next governor of Bayelsa and that is no good news for Sylva, who is angling for a second term in office.
 It is therefore not surprising that the governor and his handlers have launched propaganda war against the LP gubernatorial candidate”.
-Hear Alaibe again: “The panic and fear that gripped the governor and his aides is understandable; a big masquerade has arrived to seal the show and so the lesser masquerades must give way”.
-The question is how can a man who has never won any election describe himself as a big masquerade?
+Here Alaibe “The panic and fear that gripped the governor and his aides is understandable; A big masquerade has arrived to seal the show and so the lesser masquerades must give way”.
+How can a man who has never won any election describe himself as a big masquerade?
 The sense of bloated ego and thinking that money, mischief and militants are the solution to all problems is the solar-plexus of anatomy of Alaibe poor outing in competitive politics.
-He has no respect for the institution of governorship but still believes that he wants to be governor.

 Bayelsans and the Ijaw nation are no fools; neither Bayelsans victims of collective amnesia.
 While people know that the Timipre Sylva administration cannot lay claim to perfection, the OPU-Abadi of Opokuma has provided a viable roadmap for sustainable development.
-From the fall out of the campaigns, Bayelsan have made Governor Timipre Sylva their choice in the 2012 elections and that forecloses Timi Alaibe's guber-ambition.
-Contrary to the weird imagination of the Labour Party, Governor Sylva's is not even capitalizing on incumbency but the people-oriented policies, plans and programmes of the administration.
-Sylva has become a fast selling brand in Bayelsa politics and majority of Bayelsans have settled for this brand.
+From the fall out of the campaigns, Bayelsan have made Governor Timipre Sylva their choice in the 2012 elections and that forecloses Timi Alaibe’s guber-ambition.
+Contrary to the weird imagination of the Labour Party Governor Sylva’s is not capitalizing on incumbency but the people-oriented policies, plans and programmes of the administration.